The Cenotaph: Later history

 Following the Second World War, the Cenotaph was rededicated to include the British and empire dead from that war, and its dates in Roman numerals (MCMXXXIX and MCMXLV) were added to the inscription.
 King George VI unveiled the additions at a ceremony on 10 November 1946.
 No separate national memorial was built for the casualties of the second war; instead, remembrance services were expanded to commemorate the new dead, and veterans of that war and later conflicts joined an annual march-past.

 Several political protests have taken place in the vicinity of the Cenotaph.
 In 2000, anti-capitalist protesters spray-painted slogans on it and on a statue of Winston Churchill.
 In a 2010 student protest, a man climbed the base and swung from one of the flags.
 In June 2020, the base was vandalised with spray paint during Black Lives Matter protests, and the following day a protester attempted to set fire to one of the Union Flags on the Cenotaph.
 The Cenotaph and several other monuments were covered up temporarily to prevent any further vandalism, and counter-protesters (including some far-right activists) congregated around it a few days later.
 On 11 November 2020, the environmental group Extinction Rebellion held a protest at the Cenotaph at a time when no official ceremony could take place due to COVID-19 restrictions; the protest was condemned by politicians and the Royal British Legion.
 A group of football supporters and far-right protesters clashed with police at the Cenotaph on Armistice Day 2023, the day before Remembrance Sunday commemorations, claiming to defend the Cenotaph in response to a pro-Palestinian march through London the same day which was itself a response to the Gaza war.

+The Cenotaph concealed by screens during the 2013 restoration.

 In 2013, just before the centenary of the First World War, English Heritage carried out £60,000 of restoration work on the Cenotaph.
 Contractors cleaned the stonework using steam and a poultice to remove dirt and algae and counter the effects of weathering and pollution.
 Somewhat controversially, the German president, Frank-Walter Steinmeier, was invited to lay a wreath at the Cenotaph on Remembrance Sunday 2018 to mark the centenary of the armistice, the first time a German representative had been present at the commemorations.

 The funeral of Queen Elizabeth II on 19 September 2022 included a procession through Central London.
 Military personnel, including members of the royal family who were in uniform, saluted the Cenotaph as the procession passed.
 King Charles III led commemorations on Remembrance Sunday 2022 for the first time as monarch, though he had represented his mother at the Cenotaph since 2017 because of her growing frailty.